Beyond Brown

 move.w (SP)+,D2

 An obvious thing to look into was certainly the code that changes direction (from carry_clear to a bit below no_82).
 With some Self Modifying Code (SMC) we could perhaps remove those addq/subq commands and just have one that we modify depending on the two bits of d3.
-For reference, here are the instruction opcodes we are interested:
+For reference, here are all the possible instruction opcodes we need:

 addq.w #1,d4 = $5244